-Jimmy Makar is in his eighth season as senior vice president of racing operations for Joe Gibbs Racing (JGR), but has been an essential figure in the organization since it first took to the track.
+Jimmy Makar has been senior vice president of racing operations for Joe Gibbs Racing (JGR) since 2005, but has been an essential figure in the organization since it first took to the track.

 Makar is responsible for overseeing all aspects of competition for JGR’s three NASCAR Sprint Cup Series teams, including the No. 18 M&Ms team, the No. 20 Home Depot team and the No. 11 FedEx team in the NASCAR Sprint Cup Series.
 The Cedar Knolls, N.J., native also oversees all activities on the shop floor of JGR’s expansive headquarters.

 Before his role as senior vice president, Makar spent eight seasons as crew chief for Bobby Labonte and the No. 18 Interstate Batteries team.
 During that time, Makar and Labonte won the 2000 series championship, the 2000 Brickyard 400, scored 19 victories, 20 poles and 143 top-10 finishes.

 From 1992 to 1994, Makar was the crew chief for Dale Jarrett during his three-year stint at JGR behind the wheel of the No. 18 Interstate Batteries machine.
 Jarrett and Makar won two races, including JGR’s first NASCAR victory – the 1993 Daytona 500.